 Diodorus ascribes the erection of the first fort to rebel Assyrian captives in the reign of Sesostris, and Ctesias (Persica) dates it to the time of Semiramis.
 The first fort was built by the Persians in about the 6th century BCE.
 When the Romans took possession of Mesopotamia and Lower Egypt, they used the old fort for a while, recognizing its strategic importance, but because of problems of water delivery, the Roman Emperor Trajan relocated the fort nearer to the River.
 [Euphrates]

-The Romans built a new fortress with typically Roman red and white banded masonry nearer to the river.
-In the age of Augustus the Deltaic Babylon became a town of some importance, and was the headquarters of the three legions which ensured the obedience of Egypt.
+The Romans built a new fortress with typically Roman red and white banded masonry.
+In the age of Augustus the Deltaic Babylon became a town of some importance, and was the headquarters of the three legions which ensured the obedience of Mesopotamia and Lower Egypt.
 In the Notitia Imperii, Babylon is mentioned as the quarters of Legio XIII Gemina.